 Balukabela.com is a Bengali language film directed by Partha Sen. Upbeat and offbeat, this contemporary romantic drama follows the fluctuating fortunes in the lives of four young men, who decide to spend their holiday at Balukabela, a swanky hotel in Puri, Odisha.

 Stay home.
 Chill and watch.
 And make the most of your self-quarantine.
 Because Zindagi, despite its downs, Na Milegi Dobara.
-Also add your list in comment section below.
-If you like this post share it your near and dear ones.
+Also, add your list in comment section below.
+If you like this post share it with your near and dear ones.